 • Score configuration: How should Planner optimize the planning variables?
-What is our goal?
 Since we have hard and soft constraints, we use a HardSoftScore.
-But we also need to tell Planner how to calculate the score, depending on our business requirements.
-Further down, we will look into two alternatives to calculate the score: using a simple Java implementation, or using Drools DRL.
+But we also need to tell Planner how to calculate such the score, depending on our business requirements.
+Further down, we'll look into 2 alternatives to calculate the score: using a simple Java implementation or using Drools DRL.

-Optimization algorithms configuration: How should Planner optimize it and for how long?
-In this case, we terminate it after 60 seconds and use the default optimization algorithms (because no explicit optimization algorithms are configured).
-The default algorithms should already easily surpass human planners and most in-house implementations.
-Use the Benchmarker to power tweak it to get even better results.
+• Optimization algorithms configuration: How should Planner optimize it?
+Don't worry about this for now: this is a good default configuration that works on most planning problems.
+It will already surpass human planners and most in-house implementations.
+Using the Planner benchmark toolkit, you can tweak it to get even better results.

 '''

-<termination>

-<secondsSpentLimit>60</secondsSpentLimit>

-</termination>
+</localSearch>

 '''